MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/manage.md

 ## Support additional languages

-Take these steps in the Onboarding Buddy Admin app to localize the strings to support additional languages:
+Take these steps in the Onboarding Buddy Admin app to localize the strings to support more languages:

-1. Select **Employee Experience Localizations** on the left panel.
+1. Select **Employee Experience Localizations** on the left-side menu.
 1. Select **+New**.
 1. Fill out the form.
     1. **English Value**.
-The value in the app that you want to replace.
+The value in the app that you replace.
-    1. **Language**  The language you are translating into.
+    1. **Language**  The language you're translating into.
     1. **Localized Value**.
 The translated string you set up.
     1. **String Type**.
 The filter you can apply.
 It's optional but can help you sort and manage localized strings at a later date.
 1. Select **Save & Close**.